MoniqueHercules/phase-1-project/README.md

 ## Overview

-An analysis of the movie industry to gain insight on what it takes to not just make a movie, but a movie that stands the weight of time.
-From the insights gathered we will be able to create a template to create a successful new movie studio.
+An analysis of the movie industry to gain insight on what it takes to not just make a movie, but a movie that stands the weight of time for Microsofts new movie studio.
+From the insights gathered we will be able to create a template to create a successful new movie studio that will give Microsoft an inside look at current movie trends and industry standards.

-The new studio can use this information to predict the best production budget, genre and studio best practices needed make a successful movie studio.
+The new studio can use this information to predict the best production budget, genre and studio best practices needed make a successful movie studio for Microsoft.

 That datasets used will be from notable movie databases like IMBD and The Numbers along with a few others.

 ## Business Problem

-The creation of a new movie studio is a daunting task but with the data analysis from notable movie databases we will be able to gain some insights that answer a few questions.
+The creation of a new movie studio for Microsoft is a daunting task but with the data analysis from notable movie databases we will be able to gain some insights that answer a few questions that will assist Microsoft in its expansion.

-First question, What's the most profitable movies with inflation accounted for in comparison to production budget?
-We can determine the first few movies we need to make to be profitable immediately, while building rapport in the movie studio industry.
+First Question, what's the most profitable movies with inflation accounted for in comparison to production budget?
+We can determine the first few movies we need to make to be profitable immediately, while building Microsoft's rapport in the movie studio industry.

 Second question, what studios produced the most profit?
-By figuring out the studios that produced the most profit we will be able to gleam best practices that can be modeled in production and film development.
+By figuring out the studios that produced the most profit we will be able to gleam best practices that can be modeled in production and film development in Microsoft's new studio.

-Third question, what genres on average produce the highest profit?
-This will give a direction to focus initial efforts upon, it will be best to start off producing movies in genres people already are fond of while avoiding high stake genres topics.
+Third question ,what genres on average produce the highest profit?
+This will give Microsoft a direction to focus initial efforts upon, it will be best to start off producing movies in genres people already are fond of while avoiding high stake genres topics.

 ## Data